maksalena/S25-core-course-labs/app_python/README.md

 # Python Web Application

 ## Overview
 This Python web application displays the **current time in Moscow**, dynamically updating each time the page is refreshed.
-It is built using the Flask framework, which is ideal for small and efficient web applications.
+It is built using the Flask framework.

 ## Features
 - Displays the current Moscow time.